automotive-grade-linux/docs-sources/docs/getting-started/machines/raspberrypi.md

 [Raspberry Pi Product Page](https://www.raspberrypi.org/products/) for more information.

-This section describes the steps you need to take to build the AGL demo image for both the Raspberry Pi 3 and 4 boards.
+This section describes the steps you need to take to build the AGL demo image for both the Raspberry Pi 4 and 3 boards.
+Raspberry Pi 4 is recommended.

 ## 1. Making Sure Your Build Environment is Correct